Headhunters woo low-cost Venezuela talent amid crisis

 In turn, foreign companies have little incentive to hire in Venezuela due to price controls that force some to sell at a loss and currency controls that leave them unable to repatriate revenue.

-Steady devaluations of the bolivar have caused billions of dollars in balance sheet losses for multinationals ranging from General Motors (GM.N) to Energizer (ENR.N).
+Steady devaluations of the bolivar have caused billions of dollars in balance sheet losses for multinationals ranging from General Motors to Energizer.

 MCDONALD‘S OR MATH?